Stabilization of perturbed integrator chains using Lyapunov-Based Homogeneous Controllers: Abstract

 \section{Abstract}

 In this paper, we present a Lyapunov-based homogeneous controller for the stabilization of a perturbed chain of integrators of arbitrary order $r\geq 1$.
 The proposed controller is based on homogeneous controller for stabilization of pure integrator chains.
-The advantages to control the homogeneity degree of the controller are also discussed.
-A bounded-controller with minimum amplitude of discontinuous control and a controller with fixed-time convergence are synthesized, using control of homogeneity degree, and their performances are shown in simulations.
-It is demonstrated that the homogeneous arbitrary HOSM controller \cite{Levant2001} is a particular case of our controller.
+The control of homogeneity degree is also introduced and various controllers are designed using this concept, namely a bounded-controller with minimum amplitude of discontinuous control and a controller with fixed-time convergence.
+The performance of the controller is validated through simulations.